r-lib/lintr/paper/paper.md

 -   **Best practices**

-`{lintr}` offers linters that can detect problematic antipatterns and suggest alternative patterns that follow best practices.
+`{lintr}` offers linters that can detect problematic antipatterns and suggest alternatives that follow best practices.

 For example, expressions like `ifelse(x, TRUE, FALSE)` and `ifelse(x, FALSE, TRUE)` are redundant; just `x` or `!x` suffice in R